 Investors can compare the yield-to-maturity on TIPS to the yield-to-maturity on a regular Treasury bonds that are not indexed for inflation.
 The yield-to-maturity on non-inflation indexed Treasuries is known as the nominal yield.
 The difference between the nominal Treasury yield-to-maturity and the TIPS yield-to-maturity is known as the break-even inflation rate.
 It reflects market participants’ expectations for future inflation.
 The break-even inflation rate is not listed on the broker’s website and will need to be calculated by comparing the yield-to-maturity on the TIPS to the yield-to-maturity on a Treasury bond with the same maturity.

-For example, suppose a 5-year TIPS has a yield to maturity of 0.5%, and a 5-year Treasury bond has a yield to maturity of 1.5%.
-The difference in yield is 1%, which is the break-even inflation rate.
-If over the next five years, inflation comes in higher, than 1% annually than the investor in the Treasury Inflation Protected Security will make more than holding the regular 5-year Treasury.
-The reason the TIPS is more profitable in this example is the total cash flows received in the form of interest payments and the adjusted principal value is greater than the cash flows received on the Treasury bond.
+For example, suppose a 5-year TIPS has a yield to maturity of 0.5%, and a 5-year Treasury bond has a yield to maturity of 3.0%.
+The difference in yield is 2.5%, which is the break-even inflation rate.
+If over the next five years, inflation comes in higher than 2.5% annually then the investor in the Treasury Inflation Protected Security will make more than holding the regular 5-year Treasury.
+The TIPS will return 0.5% plus the inflation rate while the Treasury bond will return 3.0% The reason the TIPS is more profitable in this example is the total cash flows received in the form of ongoing interest payments and the adjusted principal value, which is distributed when the bond matures, is greater than the cash flows received on the Treasury bond.